 By law, Kenyon is required to keep accurate records of the time worked by non-exempt staff employees.
-This is done by either yellow time sheets (hourly) or white attendance cards (salary).
+This is done by either webtime entry, yellow time sheets, (hourly) or white attendance cards (salary).

-If you are paid hourly, your yellow time sheet is the only way the payroll department knows how many hours you worked and how much to pay you.
+If you are paid hourly, your yellow time sheet or webtime entry is the only way the payroll department knows how many hours you worked and how much to pay you.
 Your time sheet indicates when you arrived and when you departed.
-Please make sure that your time card is signed by your supervisor and turned in by the payroll deadlines.
+Please make sure that your time is turned in by the payroll deadlines.
 If you have questions, please contact the Payroll Manager at Extension #5144.

 Salaried non-exempt employees are required to complete a white attendance card.
 These attendance cards are forwarded to the Office of Human Resources on a bi-monthly basis for the purpose of tracking hours and, if eligible, sick, personal, vacation and other types of paid time.